contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/04_wrappers/02_google-sheets.md

 APISpark features a Wrapper Entity Store for Google Sheets spreadsheets.
 The Google Sheets Wrapper lets you expose data stored in a spreadsheet through a web API.

-# Create an Google Sheets Wrapper
+# Create a Google Sheets Wrapper

 To know how to create a Google Sheets wrapper step by step, jump to our [Google Sheets tutorial](/technical-resources/apispark/tutorials/turn-spreadsheet-to-api "Google Sheets tutorial").